mattst/MultipleSelectionScroller/README.md

 ### Overview

-Scroll forwards and backwards through the multiple selections, scroll directly to the first or last selection, and clear your selections leaving a single cursor at the first, last, or '*current*' selection (the one just scrolled to), or just clear all selections at the current visible area.
+Scroll forwards and backwards through the multiple selections, scroll directly to the first or last selection, and clear your selections leaving a single cursor at the first, last, or '*current*' selection (the one just scrolled to), or clear all selections at the current visible area.

 ### Features